What Is a Medicaid Annuity and Is it Beneficial?

-When trying to qualify for Medicaid extended care, or nursing home, benefits, the formula used includes what is referred to as the household or married couple’s countable assets.
-This is a very important complete asset inventory referenced when trying to qualify a spouse for Medicaid.
-It includes assets in both joint and individual names.
+When trying to qualify a spouse for Medicaid extended care assistance, the formula used includes the household or married couple’s "countable" assets.
+This is a very important complete asset inventory and includes assets in both joint and individual names.

-The Community Spouse Resource Allowance rules allow a certain asset amount to be reserved for the healthy spouse.
-This amount is determined at the state level, to insure the healthy spouse doesn't enter poverty due to caring/paying for their ailing spouse's needs.
-The total household assets (joint and individually held) have to be spent down to a state determined level.
-That level remains protected for the use of the spouse that is healthy.
-Once the assets are spent down to that level, then the spouse that needs care qualifies for Medicaid benefits.
+The Community Spouse Resource Allowance (CSRA) permits a certain asset amount to be reserved for the healthy spouse.
+This amount is determined at the state level, to ensure the healthy spouse doesn't enter poverty due to caring/paying for their ailing spouse's needs.
+The total household assets (joint and individually held) must be spent down to that level before the spouse in need qualifies for Medicaid benefits.
+The remainder is protected for use by the healthy spouse.

-The purchase of a Single Premium Immediate Annuity can be advantageous in the countable asset calculation, because it can be earmarked as a separate income stream and is not subject to liquidation of assets used to pay confinement care type costs.
-There are some guidelines as to the timing of the annuity purchase, so it is necessary to seek guidance.
-You can't purchase an annuity after a spouse is using extended care, and expect that asset to be protected under CSRA rules.
+The purchase of an SPIA can be advantageous in the countable asset calculation because it can be earmarked as a separate income stream and is not subject to liquidation of assets used to pay for costly confinement care.
+There are some requirements as to the timing of the annuity purchase, so seek professional guidance.
+You can't purchase an annuity after a spouse starts using extended care and expect that asset to be protected under CSRA rules.
 This is about planning ahead.

-With an aging population comes the need for many to have confinement care type coverage.
-The Medicaid annuity strategy can provide the needed stability and asset protection that people desire during this difficult life stage.
-The IRS rules can be nearly predatory in these situations after spending your life paying taxes, saving money, and building up your net worth.
-Fortunately, proper structuring and use of a Single Premium Immediate Annuity (SPIA) under the “Medicaid Annuity” banner can provide needed guarantees while following all of the rules currently in place.
+With an aging population comes the need for many to have confinement care-type coverage at some point.
+The Medicaid annuity strategy can provide the needed stability and asset protection people desire during this difficult life stage.
+The IRS rules can be nearly predatory in these situations; after spending your life paying taxes, saving money, and building up your net worth.
+Fortunately, proper structuring and use of an SPIA under the “Medicaid Annuity” banner can provide needed guarantees while following all the rules currently in place.

-You should never do it yourself when it comes to Medicaid planning and implementing a Medicaid annuity strategy.
+Never do it yourself when it comes to Medicaid planning and implementing a Medicaid annuity strategy.
 A qualified CPA or elder planning lawyer should always sign off on and approve before moving forward with any product implementation.
-There are too many details that need to be addressed correctly in order to not trigger potential issues with the IRS, and the rules vary by state.
+There are too many details that must be addressed correctly to not trigger potential issues with the IRS, and the rules vary by state.

 Single Premium Immediate Annuities are the original annuity design that was developed in the Roman times.
-SPIAs have been available in the United States for over 200 years and were the only annuity product type available until 1955.
-They are the most simplistic and transparent transfer of risk annuity types available, the most pro customer in my opinion, and the best way to solve for income now needs and income for life.
+SPIAs have been available in the United States for more than 200 years and were the only annuity product type available until 1955.
+They are the most simplistic and transparent transfer-of-risk annuity types available, very pro-customer, and the best way to solve for income needs now as well as income for life.

 SPIAs can truly add value if used within your Medicaid and estate planning.
-Working with a qualified elder care lawyer can help assure that the strategy is on sound legal ground and the proper steps are followed.
 Done correctly, the Medicaid Annuity plan implemented for one spouse can be the conduit for possible or eventual coverage for the healthy spouse.
-Find a good elder care lawyer if you want to explore this strategy.
-It’s worth every penny.